codeschool-projects/CodeBreakerProject/README.md

-# Work in progress

-Please note, at this time this project is not yet complete.
-While you are welcome to watch this project grow, at this point it's not yet ready for use.
-Thank you for your interest in Code School Projects!

 # Use JavaScript to Create a "Code Breaker" Game

 You'll build a Code Breaker game using JavaScript.
 The game will randomly generate a hidden code and the player gets 10 attempts to guess that code based on provided feedback. (based off the Mastermind board game)